 Where Will Wind’s Breath Look Best?

-It is best used in living rooms, dining rooms, and as kitchen cabinets, especially in spaces that aren’t overly bright.
+It is best used in living rooms, dining rooms, and on kitchen cabinets, especially in spaces that aren’t overly bright.

 For kitchen cabinets, it can be a stylish choice, especially with off-white and light depth cabinet colors being trendy.
 However, its LRV means that wall colors need to be chosen carefully to achieve the desired contrast.